mozilla/glean/docs/user/metrics/quantity.md

 # Quantity

-Used record a single non-negative integer value.
+Used to record a single non-negative integer value.
 For example, the width of the display in pixels.

+> Quantities are only available for metrics that come from Gecko.

 ## Configuration